About Us » History

 2014 – Winning Futures won SASHE’ (Sisters Achieving Success, Harmony, and Empowerment) Best Company for Women Star Award.
 The Winning Futures program expanded into Madison-Carver Academy, and Cornerstone Health + Technology.
 The Keys to College program expanded into East Detroit and Van Dyke Lincoln.

 2015 – Vice President and Co-Creator Laurie Tarter retired after 19 years of service.
 Lear Corporation became Presenting Sponsor of Winning Futures.
 Winning Futures won WXYZ Channel 7 “Detroit 2020” Award.
 Lawrence Technical University Freshman Orientation life skills program is launched.
+Keys to College expanded to Western International High School in Detroit.

 2016 – In over two decades of programming, Winning Futures has impacted over 46,000 students and awarded $1.8M in scholarships.
 Achieved mentor retention rate of 72%.
 Greg Kelser was Winning Futures Partner of the Year Award recipient.
+Keys to College expanded to Mumford High School in Detroit, South lake High School in St. Clair Shores, and Fitzgerald High School in Warren.
+Auto News and Winning Futures Implemented a one-day mentoring program at the Leading Women Conference.